AoDev/mobx-spy-logger/README.md

 # mobx-spy-logger
-Easy to read, customisable mobx events logger based on mobx.spy.
+**Easy to read, customisable mobx events logger based on mobx.spy.**

+This module extracts relevant data from mobx spy events and "pretty prints" them.
+A particular feature is that it tries to guess `ids` from your observables to easily filter the changes you are interested in.
+You can also provide your own loggers if necessary :)

 <img align="center" src="https://github.com/AoDev/mobx-spy-logger/blob/master/docs/images/mobx-spy-logger-cryptovista-screencast.gif" width="640" alt="mobx spy logger in action screencast"/>